New Way Trucks Expands Booneville, Mississippi, Production

-New Way Trucks, the largest privately held manufacturer of refuse and recycling equipment in North America, is locating in the former Wolverine Tube building in the Booneville/Prentiss County Industrial Park.
-There, employees will manufacture a full line of refuse trucks designed for the collection of residential and commercial solid waste.
-New Way expects to begin operations in Booneville within the next three months.
+The company announced in October 2019 that the company would locate operations in the former Wolverine Tube building in the Booneville/Prentiss County Industrial Park.
+There, employees manufacture a full line of refuse trucks designed for the collection of residential and commercial solid waste.
+New Way Trucks expects to begin operations in the new facility by the end of the year and plans to fill the new jobs over the next two years.

-The Mississippi Development Authority and Prentiss County are providing assistance for the purchase of the facility, which the company will lease from the county.
-New Way also qualifies for the Advantage Jobs Rebate program, which provides a cash rebate to eligible businesses that create jobs that meet or exceed the average annual wage of the state or county in which the company locates.
+The Mississippi Development Authority is providing assistance for building upgrades.
+MDA also certified New Way Trucks for the Advantage Jobs Rebate Program, which is available for eligible businesses that create new jobs exceeding the average annual wage of the state or county in which the company locates or expands.
+Prentiss County and the Tennessee Valley Authority also are assisting with the project.